mathewbishop/meal_planner_app/plan.md

 # Main Feature List
 1. Get weekly meal plan
 2. Grocery bill for the given plan
+3. View all meals
-3. Get new recipes
+4. Get new recipes
-4. Populate google calendar with meal plan
+5. Populate google calendar with meal plan